Alejogb1/job-board/blog-data/how-can-gridsearchcv-be-used-to-optimize-for-recall-of-the-positive-class.md

 id: "how-can-gridsearchcv-be-used-to-optimize-for-recall-of-the-positive-class"
 ---

-Let's tackle this – optimizing for recall using `GridSearchCV`, a scenario I've encountered countless times, particularly in contexts like anomaly detection and medical diagnostics, where the cost of a false negative is substantially higher than a false positive.
-It's not just about getting the model "right," it's about getting it *strategically* right for your specific needs.
+– optimizing for recall using `GridSearchCV`, a scenario I've encountered countless times, particularly in contexts like anomaly detection and medical diagnostics, where the cost of a false negative is substantially higher than a false positive.
+It's not just about getting the model "right," it's about getting it _strategically_ right for your specific needs.

 The core idea is that `GridSearchCV` by default optimizes for the estimator's `score` method, which is usually accuracy for classifiers.
 However, we want to maximize the ability to identify positive cases, and recall is the metric that directly addresses that.
 We can't just tell `GridSearchCV` to use recall without some setup; we need to carefully define the metric and tell it which class we are targeting.